Table of Contents

 Have an ear for sound design?

-In this case, you have a lot more to offer to other musicians other than your beats.
-It means that you can sell any sounds including samples, loops, and one-shots that other people could use for building new music.
+In this case, you have a lot more to offer to musicians than just beats.
+It means that you can sell any sounds including samples, loops, and one-shots that other artists could use for building new music.

 Luckily, a lot of producers are always on the lookout for new and unique samples.
-That’s why there are plenty of creators that are successfully selling sample packs from their own online stores.
+That’s why there are plenty of creators that are successfully selling beats from their own online stores.
+So, why not create sample packs and sell them to other producers?

 And by sound effects I mean anything from a loud bell, running water, or a gun being fired, to a lightsaber swoosh sound effects.